jameszenartist/quote-generator/README.md

 ## Motivation

-My motivation was to deepen my understanding of Javascript, so as to increase the potential for job opportunities and build upon my current programming skills.
+My motivation was to deepen my understanding of Javascript and making API calls, with the intentions of building upon my current programming skills.